KJeff01/Cobra/README.md

 10. resG/resO/resD/resA -- Switch research paths to generic, offensive, defensive, and air.
 11. toggle beacon -- Enable or disable Cobra beacon protection functionality.

 Press alt + h to drop a beacon and Cobra units will try making their way over to it if possible.
+Beacon functionality is disabled by default on low/medium oil maps.

 Warzone2100 links:
 1. This AI uses a slimmed version of the NullBot3 standard ruleset file for research related information: https://github.com/haoNoQ/nullbot